kubescape/helm-charts/charts/kubescape-operator/README.md

 Kubescape provides a way to automatically generate Network Policies for your cluster.
 Once the Network Policy generation feature is enabled, Kubescape will listen to the network communication on your workloads, and you can then use `kubectl` to generate Network Policies automatically based on the captured traffic.
 Please note that the policies won't be applied to the cluster automatically.
 You will have to apply them manually.

 ## Installation
 Kubescape Network Policy generation is built into the Kubescape Operator Helm chart.
 To use this capability, you need to enable it.
-Start by navigating to the `values.yaml` file and make sure that the corresponding `capabilities.networkPolicyService` key is set to `enabled`, like so:
+Start by navigating to the `values.yaml` file and make sure that the corresponding `capabilities.networkPolicyService` key is set to `enable`, like so:
 ```yaml
 capabilities:
   networkPolicyService: enable  # Make sure this is set to "enable"